Jurors begin to weigh evidence in Elizabeth Holmes' case – KION546

 AP Technology Writer

 SAN JOSE, Calif.
 (AP) — The jurors now responsible for assessing 11 charges of fraud and conspiracy against former Theranos CEO Elizabeth Holmes are scheduled to begin their first full day of deliberations Monday.
 They have plenty of evidence to review after a three-month trial that captivated Silicon Valley.
 That includes the testimony of 32 witnesses — including Holmes herself — and more than 900 exhibits.
-The eight men and four women on the jury will began their deliberations late on Friday and will take the weekend off before resuming Monday morning.
-If convicted on all counts, Holmes, 37, could face up to 20 years in prison.
+The eight men and four women on the jury began their deliberations late on Friday and took the weekend off before resuming Monday morning.
+If convicted on all counts, the 37-year-old Holmes could face up to 20 years in prison.